lucproglangcourse/lucproglangcourse.github.io/_sources/software.rst.txt

 Bitbucket
 ~~~~~~~~~

-`Bitbucket <https://bitbucket.org>`_ is a provider of hosted Git repositories.
+`GitLab <https://gitlab.com>`_ is a provider of hosted Git repositories.
 We use it for project submission and collaboration on team projects.

-- Create an account on if you do not yet have one.
+- Create an account if you do not yet have one.
+(You can also log in using your existing Google or GitHub account.)
-- To get upgraded to the top plan for free, associate your account with your official LUC email address.
-- Use `this excellent documentation <https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html>`_ to set up public key authentication for your environment.
+- Use `this excellent documentation <https://gitlab.com/help/ssh/README.md>`_ to set up public key authentication for your environment.
 This will allow you to use Git on the command line without having to enter your password.

 GitHub (optional/recommended)